Komazawa-daigaku Station

-Komazawa-daigaku Station (駒沢大学駅, Komazawa-daigaku-eki) is a railway station on the Tokyu Den-en-toshi Line in the eastern part of Setagaya, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.
+Komazawa-daigaku Station (駒沢大学駅, Komazawa-daigaku-eki) is a railway station on the Tokyu Den-en-toshi Line in the eastern part of Setagaya, Tokyo, Japan.
+It is operated by the private railway operator Tokyu Corporation.
 The station is named after Komazawa University, which is close-by.

 Lines

 Komazawa-daigaku Station is served by the Tokyu Den-en-toshi Line from Shibuya Station in Tokyo.
 It is numbered "DT04".

+The station's color is "young leaf color" in honor of Komazawa Olympic Park.
+However, the color actually used is more saturated and closer to green than the JIS customary color name "young leaf color" defined by the Japanese Industrial Standards (JIS).

 Station layout

 Komazawa-daigaku Station has one underground island platform serving two tracks.

 Platforms

 History

 The station opened on April 7, 1977.
 It was named after Komazawa University.